You are here

 Process

 A variety of procedures and formats will be utilized during the series including small group discussion, role-playing, simulations, individual consultation, lectures, and guest presentations.
-These activities will take place in various locations in Seattle and Olympia.
+These activities will take place in various locations in and around the Seattle area.
 Participants are expected to be actively involved and willing to share their knowledge and insights with others.
 In addition to the implementation of a change project within the participant's agency during the series, there will be other brief assignments between sessions and occasional evening meetings or assignments during the sessions.
+The third session is on the state capitol campus and includes a mock legislative hearing and related activities to demonstrate the external environment leaders at the top navigate.

 Instructors

-The primary trainer for the series is Paul Dziedzic.
 Paul is the former Special Assistant to the Governor of Washington on Substance Abuse Issues and the former Director of the Washington State Department of Services for the Blind (DSB), during which time he served as President of the Council of State Administrators of Vocational Rehabilitation.
-Other instructors, selected for their demonstrated effectiveness as leaders, will be utilized for certain aspects of the series.

 Reactions from Previous Participants